KrashKartMedia/hashtag-url-placeholder/readme.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'Query All The Post Types'
+2. Search for 'Hashtag URL Placeholder'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard